Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

-The West Coast is a varied landscape and there are so many options for fun road trips.
-From National Parks to exciting cities, the West Coast has it all.
-On this list, we’ve tried to include a road trip for every state on the West Coast.
-Some of the road trips also pass through several states.
+The West Coast is a varied landscape with many options for fun road trips.
+From national parks to exciting cities, the West Coast has something for everyone.

 Ultimate Oregon Coast Road Trip